phillipadsmith/2014.phillipadsmith.com/_posts/2015-03-30-uncovering-a-path-toward-sustainable-journalism-in-canada.md

 So far what I'm seeing is:

 The [campaign landing page][support] has received roughly 2000 uniques over the last week, resulting in approximately 425 gifts, for a conversion rate of roughly 21% (or basically one in five unique visitors complete a transaction).
-Of those that choose to give a one-time gift, the average contribution is $59.
+Of those that chose to give a one-time gift, the average contribution is $59.

 As we've seen in the past, e-mail campaigns -- both campaign-specific and The Tyee's daily and weekly briefings -- drove the lion's share of gifts; almost 75% when combined.
-That is followed roughly by stories and display advertising on The Tyee and Twitter at a distant 3%.
+That is followed roughly by stories and display advertising on The Tyee, and then Twitter at a distant 3%.

 Of the contributions to date, about 10% have been completed on a mobile device (discussed earlier [here](http://phillipadsmith.com/2013/12/anatomy-of-100000-how-1000-individuals-helped-to-take-the-tyee-national.html)).
 Of those, 50% were on an iPad, then iPhones, then Androids and Blackberries.

 ## Not just British Columbia

 The one data point that we're all keeping on eye on closely during this campaign is contributions outside of British Columbia.
-While a focus on issues that impact BC is what The Tyee has built its reputation on these last eleven years, [new  national coverage is starting to hit home](http://thetyee.ca/National).
+While a focus on issues that impact BC is what The Tyee has built its reputation on these last eleven years, [it's becoming apparent that new  national coverage is starting to hit home](http://thetyee.ca/National).

-Outside of British Columbia, here are the top locations that people are contributing from:
+Outside of British Columbia, these are the top five locations that people are contributing from:

 1. Ontario
 1. Alberta